willcosgrove/duly_noted/README.md

 #Duly Noted
-Duly noted is a red is backed stats and metrics tracker.
+Duly noted is a redis backed stats and metrics tracker.
 It works as follows:

     DulyNoted.track("page_views", for: "homepage")